shumarkq/CMAQ/POST/AMET_eval/README.md

 PM25_TOT        ,ug/m3     ,ATOTI[0]*PM25AT[2]+ATOTJ[0]*PM25AC[2]+ATOTK[0]*PM25CO[2]
 ```
 2. In section 5 only select networks that have observation data for O3, NOx or PM2.5.
 3. In section 8a set INFILE1 to the CCTM_ACONC file and INFILE2 to the CCMT_APMDIAG file.
 Comment out lines for INFILE3 and INFILE4.
-4. Remove or comment out section 8b which is used to create combine files of deposition species.
+4. Since there are no deposition species listed in the species definition file, remove or comment out section 8b which is used to create combine files of deposition species.

 <a id="sitecmp"></a>Section 5: Site compare configuration options
 -------------------------------------